How can I help?

 Senior Lecturer

 Vivienne has twenty years professional practice in contemporary art curation and management.
 Her specialist interests were in the fields of performance art, digital art and cross-disciplinary art projects.
 From 1996 - 2006 Vivienne was Director of Live and Digital Art at the ICA London.
 Within this role, she introduced the genre of curated club nights, blending concept led programme into social events.
-This directly impacted on a broader uptake of cultural entertainment programming including Late at Tate and V&A Friday Late nights.
+This directly impacted on a broader uptake of cultural entertainment programming including Late at Tate and V and A Friday Late nights.

 Within the field of performance by curatorial focus was on the emerging field of cultural re-enactment.
 Commissioning work by pioneers in this field including Iain Forsyth and Jane Pollard and Rod Dickinson, between 1998 and 2003 this programme of live re-enactments created the foundations for extensive cultural discourse around authorship and cultural memory.